bukajsytlos/db/README.md

 Currently supported flags for `setup_db.sh`:

     -d         Dump DB schema to container STDOUT.
-    -c file              Dump DB schema to provided file location.
+    -c <file>  Dump DB schema to provided file location.
 If a directory is provided, the file name will be dump.sql.
-    -h                   Print script command line options."
+    -h         Print script command line options.

 ## Update your Database